Wedding Day Checklist: Everything You Need on the Big Day

 - Wedding rings (assign someone responsible)

-Part 2: Wedding Day Packing List
+Part 2: Wedding Day Packing Lists

 Bride's Emergency Kit